bbauska/W3Cx-5of5/README.md

   title="JavaScript debugging using the devtools console" alt="JavaScript debugging using the devtools console." />

 <p>With JsBin, I click on the small black arrow, here.
+And if I open the built-in
-And if I open the built-in browser console, I can see the error message.</p>
+browser console, I can see the error message.</p>

-<p>And here, if I click on the link on the right, it will just show the line where my program
+<p>And here, if I click on the link on the right, it will just show the line
-made a mistake display, so, as an error.
-So here, I can see that console needs only one "l", I can fix that.</p>
+where my program made a mistake display, as an error.
+Here, I can see that console needs only one "l", I can fix that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 131. jsbin; error check in console (100) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">